-“Cool Globes: Hot Ideas for a Cooler Planet” is public art with a purpose, featuring 26 beautiful globes that vividly present solutions to climate change and make it clear…we can solve this.
-Each of the massive globes was created by a different artist, including four brand new globes designed by local creatives.
+“Cool Globes: Hot Ideas for a Cooler Planet” is public art with a purpose, featuring 26 colorful, selfie-ready globes that vividly present solutions to climate change and make it clear…we can solve this.
+Each of the massive globes was created by a different artist, including five brand new globes designed by local creatives.
 The globes are displayed throughout the Clinton Presidential Park.

 “Cool Globes” is a public art exhibition designed to raise awareness of solutions to climate change.
 Founder Wendy Abrams announced “Cool Globes” as a Commitment to Action during the Clinton Global Initiative annual meeting in 2005.
 The exhibit premiered in Chicago the next year and has since been displayed in dozens of cities throughout the country and around the world.